pzemtsov/pzemtsov.github.io/_posts/2014-06-04-fast-e1-de-multiplexing-in-C-using-sse-avx.md

 This article wasn't conceived as an SSE tutorial.
 If you are unfamiliar with SSE, there are numerous resources where you can find something about it.
-The [Wikipedia article](http://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) can help for the initial reading; it explains different versions of SSE and their availabilities on various processors.
+The [Wikipedia article](http://en.wikipedia.org/wiki/Streaming_SIMD_Extensions) can help for the initial reading; it explains different versions of SSE and their availability on various processors.
 As the ultimate reading, nothing can beat the Intel documentation, such as ["Intel&reg; 64 and IA-32 Architectures Software Developer Manuals"](http://www.intel.com/content/www/us/en/processors/architectures-software-developer-manuals.html]) and ["Intel&reg; Architecture Instruction Set Extensions Programming Reference"](https://software.intel.com/sites/default/files/managed/68/8b/319433-019.pdf),